 Table of Contents

-Angular Application Creation and Architecture: We will be creating a demo Angular application, generating components and running our application using Angular CLI.
-In this tutorial, we will be guiding you through the Architecture.
-You can find the following content in this module: Creating a demo Application Architecture Components & Templates NgModules Metadata Data Binding Directives Services Dependency Injection Creating a Read More
+Angular Application Creation and Architecture: In this tutorial section, we will be creating a demo Angular application, generating components, and running our application using Angular CLI.
+Here, we will be guiding you through the architecture.
+You can find the following content in this module: Creating a Demo Application Architecture Components and Templates NgModules Metadata Data Binding Directives Services Dependency Injection Read More

-Fundamentals of Angular and its latest feature: In this tutorial, we will be discussing Angular Fundamentals.
-This part of the tutorial highlights the following content: Fundamentals Observables HttpClient Routing and Navigation Animations Upgrading from AngularJS What’s new in Angular?
+Fundamentals of Angular and Its Latest Features: In this tutorial, we will be discussing Angular fundamentals.
+This part of the tutorial highlights the following content: Angular Fundamentals Observables HttpClient Routing and Navigation Animations Upgrading from AngularJS What’s new in Angular?
 Watch this video on 'What is Angular 8?' from Intellipaat: [videothumb class="col-md-12" id="K5FL6-6Wmjw" alt="What is Angular 8" title="What is Angular Read More

-How to Create an Angular Bootstrap: In this section of the tutorial we will be creating an Angular Application and integrating Bootstrap in it.
-When we are done with this, we will be able to give an input as a user into the application and after the click of a button that input will be displayed on the screen.
-So, Read More
+How to create an Angular Bootstrap?: In this section of the Angular 6 tutorial, we will be creating an Angular application and integrating Bootstrap in it.
+When we are done with this, we will be able to give an input as a user into the application and with a single click the input will be displayed on the screen.
+Watch Read More